Sólo para Mujeres: Limited Edition (Season 4)

-The motorcycle accident
+Motorcycle accident

-On May 5, 2005, the production team of Sólo Para Mujeres suffered a tragedy when, during the filming of a video at a Mexico City street, a man who was allegedly driving over the speed limit drove into the scene and crashed his car against the motorcycles used by five members of the Sólo Para Mujeres play, killing actor Edgar Ponce and injuring three others.
+On May 5, 2005, during the filming of a video at a Mexico City street, a man who was allegedly driving over the speed limit drove into the scene and crashed his car against the motorcycles used by five members of the Sólo Para Mujeres play, killing actor Édgar Ponce and injuring three others.

 Many among the public are clamoring for a full investigation of the incident.
 Among some publicly expressed doubts are the fact that the street had not been closed before the filming of the video, and also that the members of Sólo Para Mujeres were not provided with protective helmets before getting on their motorcycles.
-Also, driving motorcycles on the street where the tragedy happened is prohibited by the law.
+Also, driving motorcycles on the street where the accident happened is prohibited by the law.

-Members of the play declared that it was not of their knowledge that driving motorcycles was prohibited on the particular street where the tragedy happened, because they had passed there on their bikes before and no one had admonished them for it.
+Members of the play declared that it was not of their knowledge that driving motorcycles was prohibited on the particular street where the accident happened, because they had passed there on their bikes before and no one had admonished them for it.
 On the other hand, the man who drove the car into the motorcycles was released on bond until the case is seen at a Mexican court.
 Mayer demonstrated great displeasure when given the news that that man was not in jail anymore.

 Current activities

-This show is currently touring the US with presentations in Atlanta, Las Vegas, Los Angeles, Phoenix, Arizona and Miami.
+This show is currently touring the US with presentations in Atlanta, Las Vegas, Los Angeles, Phoenix and Miami.